How to Bleed Magura Disc Brakes

 Step 15

-Remove the elastic band and transport device or bleed block from the caliper.
+Remove the elastic band and transport device or bleed block from the calliper.
 Refit the brake pads and pad retaining screw using your Torx T25 key, making sure that the retaining screw passes between the holes in both pads.
 Torque to 2.5Nm.

 Step 16